pytroll/fcidecomp/README.md

 ### Running the tests

-Tests can be executed running the following command from within the root directory of the FCIDECOMP software repository:
+Tests can be executed running the following command from within the root directory of the ``fcidecomp`` software repository:

     pytest -vv tests

-## Using the FCIDECOMP software
+## Using the ``fcidecomp`` software

-The FCIDECOMP decompression library can be used in different ways, described in the following sections.
+The ``fcidecomp`` decompression library can be used in different ways, described in the following sections.

 ### Use with netCDF4-C tools

+### Prerequisites
+To use ``fcidecomp`` with ``netCDF4-C``-based tools (e.g. ``nccopy``), two prerequisites are needed:

+- the tools must be installed
+- the ``HDF5_PLUGIN_PATH`` environment variable must be set as described in the `INSTALL` file.

+If using the conda installation, simply activate the environment created above and the prerequisites are met.

+If the package has been installed from the source code, set the environment variable and install the relevant package (``netcdf-4.7.0`` on RockyLinux 8, ``netcdf-bin`` on Ubuntu Linux 20.04).

+### Example with ``nccopy``

-Once the `fcidecomp` Conda package is installed and the Conda environment in which it is installed is activated, netCDF4-C tools should be automatically configured to decompress JPEG-LS compressed netCDF files.
+Once the prerequisites above are met, netCDF4-C tools should be automatically configured to decompress JPEG-LS compressed netCDF files.
 As an example, to decompress a file using `nccopy`, run the following line:

     nccopy -F none $PATH_TO_COMPRESSED_FILE $PATH_TO_DECOMPRESSED_FILE

 where:

-- `$PATH_TO_COMPRESSED_FILE>` is the path to the JPEG-LS compressed file
+- `$PATH_TO_COMPRESSED_FILE` is the path to the JPEG-LS compressed file
-- `$PATH_TO_DECOMPRESSED_FILE>` is the path where the decompressed file should be saved
+- `$PATH_TO_DECOMPRESSED_FILE` is the path where the decompressed file should be saved

-### Use with `h5py`-based Python libraries
+### Use with `h5py`-based Python libraries (conda install only)

-Once the `fcidecomp` Conda package is installed and the Conda environment in which it is installed is activated, use of the FCIDECOMP decompression libraries should be automatically enabled for `h5py`-based Python libraries.
+Once the `fcidecomp` Conda package is installed and the Conda environment in which it is installed is activated, use of the ``fcidecomp`` decompression libraries should be automatically enabled for `h5py`-based Python libraries.

-To ensure the FCIDECOMP filter is loaded, in a Python shell execute:
+To ensure the ``fcidecomp`` filter is loaded, in a Python shell execute:

     import fcidecomp